 I’m writing this review to share my case with all the women who have endometriosis, and to encourage them to look for the best endometriosis specialist in the area, whether they’ve been diagnosed with the disease or suspect they have it, because you don’t want to end up with multiple operations and organ loss, as I nearly had.
 Dr. Seckin is the best on the East Coast.
 He established the Seckin Endometriosis Center with an office in Manhattan (I live in CT), and he’s the head of the Endometriosis Foundation of America.
 He has also written a book about endometriosis.
 But the most important aspect, from a medical point of view, is that he has patented technologies for the treatment of endometriosis that no one else has!
-E.g. with the help of a special dye, he can see the endometriotic tissue in the abdomen during the operation (which is otherwise very difficult to differentiate from the normal tissue) to make sure that he doesn’t leave any of the disease behind.
+E.g. with the help of a special dye, he can see the endometriotic tissue in the abdomen during the operation (which is otherwise very difficult to differentiate from the normal tissue) to make sure that he doesn’t leave any of the diseases behind.
 One day they will just call it ”the Seckin method”.
-All my respect to Dr. Seckin and his team, especially Dr. Liu who also helped with my 5-6 hours long operation.
-Only Dr. Seckin had the specific knowledge to save my life in this very advanced case, and the professional power to call in a multidiscipline medical team in 1 days’ time to operate on me (a urologist for my kidney, and a colorectal surgeon for my bowels).
+All my respect to Dr. Seckin and Dr. Karli Goldstein, especially Dr. Liu who also helped with my 5-6 hours-long operation.
+Only Dr. Seckin had the specific knowledge to save my life in this very advanced case, and the professional power to call in a multidiscipline medical team in 1 day’s time to operate on me (a urologist for my kidney, and a colorectal surgeon for my bowels).

 Doctors save lives, this is commonplace.
-But when it really happens to you, it will make you pause and think,”have I done anything wrong?
+But when it really happens to you, it will make you pause and think,” Have I done anything wrong?
 I should have gone to the best endometriosis specialist in the first place!”

 Get a Second OpinionOur endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.